 Freelancers are independent contractors who work from home or a remote location.
-The advent of the Internet, smartphones, computer-based legal research databases, advanced telecommunication systems and mobile technology has made it possible to work from a "virtual" office rather than a traditional law firm.
+The advent of the internet, smartphones, computer-based legal research databases, advanced telecommunication systems, and mobile technology has made it possible to work from a "virtual" office rather than at a traditional law firm.

-Freelancers go by many names: consultants, solo professionals, virtual employees, independent contractors, virtual professional and self-employed.
+Freelancers go by many names such as consultant, solo professional, virtual employee, independent contractor, virtual professional, and self-employed professional.
 Legal freelancers are generally not tied to one employer.
-They serve a variety of clients across the globe, working on projects they choose.
-They maintain flexible hours.
+They serve a variety of clients across the globe, working on projects they choose with flexible hours.

-Freelancers represent a great value to the employer because law firms don't have to provide them with benefits or make room for them in the workspace.
-They don't have to provide office supplies or a secretary, so much of the traditional overhead is eliminated.
+These remote employees represent a great value to the employer because law firms don't have to provide them with benefits or make room for them in the workspace.
+They don't have to provide office supplies or a secretary; so much of the traditional overhead is eliminated.

 Freelancers help employers deal with work overflows or tight deadlines without hiring additional staff.
-They sometimes offer expertise not found within the firm's four walls.
+They sometimes offer expertise not found within the firm.
 They can also perform local work on behalf of out-of-town firms, such as court appearances or filing papers with local courts, and this eliminates the firm's need to send an associate to travel to those locations.

-Many careers in the legal industry lend themselves to freelance work, including lawyers, paralegals, court reporters, legal secretaries, litigation support personnel, legal nurse consultants and even law students who haven't quite gotten their feet in the door with a firm yet.
-Budget-conscious clients, mobile technology, globalization and changing law firm business models have fueled the growth of legal outsourcing for a wide range of legal services.
+Many careers in the legal industry lend themselves to freelance work, including lawyers, paralegals, court reporters, legal secretaries, litigation support personnel, legal nurse consultants, and even law students who aren't yet working at a firm.
+Budget-conscious clients, mobile technology, globalization, and changing law firm business models have fueled the growth of legal outsourcing for a wide range of legal services.